sylvainkalache/sample-web-apps/README.md

 # sample-web-apps
-A collection of sample web apps that returns "Hello world!".
+A collection of sample web apps that returns "Hello, World!".

 List of languages:
 * ASP.NET